woodenclock/CG1112-B03-4A/README.md

 # CG1112-B03-4A
-This is the codes to run ALEX, a mapping and rescue robot.
+These are the codes to run ALEX, a mapping and rescue robot.

 Week 7
 6th March, 2359